New The 1975 album 'Notes On A Conditional Form' – everything we know so far

 Does the album have a title?

-The title of the band’s second new record is, according to Healy, ‘Notes On A Conditional Form’.
+The title of the band’s 2020 studio effort is ‘Notes On A Conditional Form’.
 It follows last year’s ‘A Brief Inquiry Into Online Relationships’, which together are part of the ‘Music For Cars’ era of the band – one which comprises two records.

 Do we know what songs could feature on the tracklist?

-A full tracklist has not yet been revealed, though Healy has been dropping snippets of info in interviews.
-So far we know of the following three tracks:
+A full tracklist has not yet been revealed, though a pre-order page for ‘Notes…’ lists a total of 22 tracks, including ‘The 1975’ and ‘People’.
+Healy has also dropped a number of titles during recent interviews.

+So far we know of the following five tracks:

 - ‘The Birthday Party’